carvel-dev/carvel/proposals/carvel/002-artifact-signatures/README.md

               issuer: "https://token.actions.githubusercontent.com"
 ```

+#### Verifying the signatures with the Carvel GitHub Action

+The Carvel project maintains a [GitHub Action](https://github.com/carvel-dev/setup-action) which provides a convenient way to install the Carvel tools in a GitHub Workflow.

+The current implementation validates the checksums for all the tools installed as part of the Action.
+After introducing signatures for the Carvel binary artifacts, the Action will be extended to verify the signatures as explained in the previous sections.
+Such verification will only be performed if the signature/certificate pair is available as artifacts in the specific release bundle.
+If it's not available, the signature verification will not be performed because it means the user has decided to install an older version of a Carvel tool released before introducing cryptographic signatures.
+Such a strategy will ensure the backward compatibility of the Action.

 ### Other Approaches Considered

 Besides keyless signing, Sigstore Cosign supports signing artifacts using key pairs.
 That would be a less desirable approach for: